Never Miss a Contest or a Promotion!

 Upcoming Virtual Book and Author Events

-Here are a number of upcoming virtual book and author events that you may be interested in attending.
+Here are eight upcoming virtual book and author events that you may be interested in attending.
 Click on the links for more info and to register.

-Tuesday, February 4th at 3pm ET: Barnes & Noble Book Club: Join Barnes & Noble as they welcome Emma Knight for a live virtual event to discuss her debut novel, THE LIFE CYCLE OF THE COMMON OCTOPUS, which is January's B&N Book Club pick.
-Emma will be in conversation with Lexie Smyth, B&N's Fiction Category Manager.
+Tuesday, July 8th at 3pm ET: Barnes & Noble Book Club: Join Barnes & Noble as they welcome Maggie Stiefvater for a live virtual event to discuss her adult debut novel, THE LISTENERS, which is June's B&N Book Club pick.
+Maggie will be in conversation with Megan McDowell, Store Manager at Barnes & Noble.

-Wednesday, February 12th at 2pm ET: "Bookaccino Live" Book Preview: Carol Fitzgerald will present titles releasing between February 11th and March 4th, along with a few from April, that we would like to get on your radar.
+Wednesday, July 9th at 2pm ET: “Bookaccino Live” Book Preview Afternoon Event: Carol Fitzgerald will present titles releasing between July 8th and August 5th, along with a few from September, that we would like to get on your radar.
 Included will be fiction; historical fiction; thrillers and mysteries; and memoirs, biographies and other nonfiction.

 "Bookreporter Talks To" Videos & Podcasts